smolcluster

 Communication Infrastructure

-• Pickle Serialization — PyTorch tensors serialized with pickle for efficient network transmission, with optional gradient quantization for bandwidth reduction.
+- Pickle Serialization - PyTorch tensors serialized with pickle for straightforward network transmission, with optional gradient quantization for bandwidth reduction.

 Distributed Training Modes

-• Expert Parallelism — Distributed training of mixture-of-experts models with expert placement across nodes.
-Enables efficient training of sparse models with dynamic expert routing and load balancing across heterogeneous devices.
+- Expert Parallelism - Distributed training of mixture-of-experts models with expert placement across nodes.
+Demonstrates sparse model training with expert routing across heterogeneous devices.

 Data Management

-• Streaming Support — Memory-efficient data loading for large datasets with PyTorch DataLoader integration.
+- Streaming Support - Streaming data loading for large datasets with PyTorch DataLoader integration.

 Fault Tolerance & Monitoring